unoplatform/uno/doc/articles/cross-targeted-libraries.md

 	</ItemGroup>
 ```

-## Adding Xaml files
+## Adding XAML files

-All Xaml files within the project folder are automatically included in the project, via the 'globbing' defined in the default cross-targeted library template.
+All XAML files within the project folder are automatically included in the project, via the 'globbing' defined in the default cross-targeted library template.

-In Visual Studio you can add new Xaml files via the normal 'Add Items...'
+In Visual Studio you can add new XAML files via the normal 'Add Items...'
 UI.
 Note that this will also add explicit references to the file in the `.csproj`.
 The explicit references can be safely deleted, they're not necessary.

 ## Defining conditional symbols